February 15 “Endtimes”

 “How can one satisfy these people with bread here in the wilderness?”

 Jesus must have sighed at this question.
-So he started the who process over again.
+So he started the whole process over again.

 “How many loaves do you have?”